Mark Orttung Joins Provoke Solutions as Chairman

-SAN DIEGO, April 14, 2022 (GLOBE NEWSWIRE) -- Provoke Solutions, a global technology services firm, today announced that Mark Orttung accepted the position of Chairman of its board of directors.
+AUCKLAND, New Zealand, April 15, 2022 (GLOBE NEWSWIRE) -- Provoke Solutions, a global technology services firm, today announced that Mark Orttung accepted the position of Chairman of its board of directors.
 Orttung is the CEO of Nexient, America's leading provider of 100% U.S.-based Agile software product development.
 His deep experience in the software services industry and acumen for business acceleration will help advance Provoke’s fast-growth strategy in North America and New Zealand.

 “I have worked with Mark for years at Nexient, so I know we share the same business headspace,” said Provoke Solutions CEO Andy Lin.
 “I’m thrilled that he is now part of our team – together we are going to inspire and prepare Provoke’s senior leadership to open new channels for fast growth.”